isJuhn/KAMI/README.md

 For PCSX2:
 * A recent devbuild with IPC enabled, oldest supported build is `v1.7.0-dev-1177-gedeb0d7bd`

+# Compatibility
+In lieu of a webpage with a compatibility database, for the time being, here's a quick rundown of the currently compatible games:

+## PS2
+- Ratchet &amp; Clank 3: Up your Arsenal (SCUS-97353)
+- Ratchet: Deadlocked (SCUS-97465)

+## PS3
+- Ratchet &amp; Clank 3: Up your Arsenal (BCES01503)
+- Ratchet: Deadlocked (NPUA80646)
+- Ratched &amp; Clank: Tools of Destruction (BCES00052)
+- Resistance: Fall of Man (BCES00001)
+- Resistance 2 (BCES00226)
+- Resistance 3 (BCES01118)
+- Killzone (BCES01743)
+- Killzone 2 (BCES00081)
+- Killzone 3 (all US/EU releases, all versions)
+- NIER: Gestalt (BLUS30481)
+- Persona 5 (all US/EU releases)
+- Red Dead Redemption (all US/EU releases, all versions)

 # Running
 The application will automatically detect if RPCS3 is running and which game is running.
 If the game is supported it will automatically connect.